patreeceeo/how-to-website/outline.md

       - rapid prototyping
       - let the machine do what it's good at so you can focus on being creative
     - the Web is for everyone, eveywhere, on every device!
+    - Start simple and add a little at a time
 1. Our workbench: intro to VSCode and Chrome devtools [15 minutes]
 1. Intro to HTML: Tags, elements and the DOM, Oh my!
 [15 minutes]
     - HTML boilerplate